 Are there any technologies that you think could greatly benefit humanities?
 Why?

-There are a few more advanced technologies, however, that are surely worth mentioning: last-generation OCR software, for example, is giving a huge boost to the digitization of texts, and improved speech-to-text applications are making texts much more accessible to blind and visually impaired people.
+There are a few more advanced technologies, however, that are surely worth mentioning: last-generation OCR software, for example, is giving a huge boost to the digitisation of texts, and improved speech-to-text applications are making texts much more accessible to blind and visually impaired people.

 What do you think the future holds for publishing?